Transaero: Cabin

-The Business Class offered passengers a wider seat than Economy along with additional legroom and deeper recline.
+Transaero's Business Class offered passengers a wider seat than Economy along with additional legroom and deeper recline.
 Each seat had two armrests.
-In-Flight-Entertainment was free of charge and included a larger selection of music, movies and television.
+In-Flight Entertainment was free of charge and included a larger selection of music, movies and television.
 The cabins were located either in the upper deck on 747s or in the front part of the plane on all other types.
 The menus offered more choices and better quality food than Economy.
 The inflight service was individual and a la carte with wide selection of free beverages, wells and wines.
 There were free taxi transfers from Moscow Airports on some international routes and some fare classes.